 Looking for some super adorable chocolates?
 Then look no further than these divine homemade chocolates that are served in the shape of snowmen, mice or penguins.
 No joke, these are the cutest and tastiest little chocolates that I have ever seen!
 The penguins are so adorable that you almost can’t eat them.
 But somehow, I managed to bite their little heads off, as vicious as that sounds.

 The penguins are made of whipped dark chocolate and lemon ganache that is accented with a dash of Limoncello.
 They are finished with a pair of almond wings that almost make you feel like they are about to come to life, like something straight out of Harry Potter.
 Honestly, if they were enchanted and could sing and dance like in the movie happy feet, my life would be made.
+Have I convinced you yet that there are some decadent desserts in NYC?

 I also tried the chocolate mice and they are just as adorable with their toasted almond ears and silky little tails.
 There is a dark chocolate with an orange interior, a milk chocolate with a mocha interior, and a white chocolate with a cinnamon interior.
-All of them were insanely delicious but my fave was the white chocolate and I kind of mauled him.
+All of them were insanely delicious but my fave was the white chocolate and kind of mauled him.
 Sorry, little guy but you were just so darn tasty.

 Address: La Burdick 156 Prince St, New York, NY 10012